 Katie Silver writes about budgeting and saving money rather well!
 But we have chosen to share a short piece from her budgeting book “Still Living Life on a Budget”, not really about budgeting, but instead about why giving to charity is rather good for how you see yourself in this world, and for realising how lucky we are.

-It therefore felt like the right time to share this excerpt, because I think the words ring true, because there can be such a feeling of uselessness, so after you have signed the petitions demanding action (heres a link to one – change.org) perhaps think about what more you could give; it may just make you feel a little more human again!
+The time is always right to share this excerpt, because I think the words ring true, because there can be such a feeling of uselessness, so after you have signed the petitions demanding action, perhaps think about what more you could give; it may just make you feel a little more human again!
 Included at the very bottom are a selection of links to charities specifically with the current refugee crisis in mind.

 “…………….Give to charity – because I think sometimes remembering that actually you are rather lucky and that there are others worse off than you can help bring some perspective and some peace to your life, it is not very altruistic (but not much in life is if you are truthful), but it is a truth that if you have £20 and you give £5 to charity (say to the World Food Programme which feeds desperate people across the world), then you still have £15 which is more than the recipients of your charity have.
 Sounds crazy?
 It helps – it helps you to see the world beyond your front door, street, town, county, Country, and by taking a worldview it is very easy to look around and be thankful and grateful; and of course there are within our own country those who are worse off, caught up in a circle of poverty which can be hard to break.
 Food banks are reporting an ever increasing need for their services.

 If money is very tight there are ways to help others; how about these ideas to get you started: